WanderingForgottenSoul/sqlalchemy-challenge/README.md

 ## Summary
 This project is designed to conduct data exploration and analysis of climate database by using SQLAlchemy ORM queries, and Pandas and Matplotlib in Python.
-A Flask API is created to
+A Flask API is created to store all the information.
 ![surfs-up.png](Images/surfs-up.png)

 ## Data Source ##